 - Community: Enhance the role of Communities in the implementation of the World Heritage Convention.

-Furthermore, under the NFiT special attention will be reserved for the category of mutual heritage or common cultural heritage: the heritage that is perceived by the Netherlands and other countries or regions concerned as common cultural heritage.
+Furthermore, under the NFiT special attention will be reserved for the category of mutual heritage or shared cultural heritage: the heritage that is perceived by the Netherlands and other countries or regions concerned as shared cultural heritage.
 This heritage extends beyond the remnants in former colonies and could include cultural properties originating from other international ventures by the Netherlands as well.

 Under this Funds-in-Trust arrangement, no restrictions are applied to allocating funds to particular regions of the world or to the nationality of consultants to be used for missions or implementation of projects.
 As a result of this relative freedom, over the past four years a fairly equal distribution of projects and sites that were selected for sponsoring has taken place over the regions of Africa, Arab States, Asia-Pacific, Eastern Europe and Latin America and the Caribbean.

 Partnerships / Activities (15)

 - Case Studies on the Conservation and Management of Historic Cities

 - Culture and Development: World Heritage in the Caribbean

 - Developing a Sustainable Tourism Strategy for the Silk Roads Heritage Corridors

 - Mozambique : Rehabilitation Project of the San Sebastian Fortress, Island of Mozambique